schwarzer-vulpecula/mini-forum-rails/sessions.markdown

 end
 ```

 Methods like `current_user`, `higher_rank?`, and `signed_in?` are part of the `SessionsHelper` module.
-This module also contains very specific validations, such as when to allow the current session to be able to change a specific user's passwords or not, which may require case by case checks.
+This module also contains very specific validations, such as when to allow the current session to be able to change a specific user's password or not, which may require case by case checks.

 ```ruby
 # app/helpers/sessions_helper.rb